Special Activity Licenses (SAL)

 Special Activity Licenses issued by the FWC do not authorize any activities in:

-• State parks, unless a research/collecting permit has been obtained from the Florida Dept. of Environmental Protection, Division of Recreation and Parks.
+- State parks, unless a permit has also been obtained from the Florida Dept. of Environmental Protection, Division of Recreation and Parks.

 Some activities conducted within any area of the FKNMS may need to be licensed by the Sanctuary such as coral collection, live rock/live sand collection, placement of equipment on the sea floor, and use of prohibited gear.
-For information on whether or not your activities may need to be licensed by the Sanctuary, please contact:
+For information on whether your activities may need to be licensed by the Sanctuary, please vist The Florida Keys National Marine Sanctuary:

 Application Forms